koushik-aravalli/koushik-aravalli.github.io/README.md

 So, this blog is going to be a journey for me that focuses, highlights the aspects that I encounter.
 With the inspiration of industry experts and motivation from my collegues but surely will do my best to share experiences.

 __By the way, all ideas, thoughts, scribbles, scratches, code snippets, pushes mentioned here are my own not influenced by anyone nor reflections of my employer.__

+## I follow
+Every person who has an inspiring story which keeps him confident, motivated and a leader.

+## Best quote
+_It is within the moments of a decision making that carves persons destiny._